The Prophet of Islam and the Jews

 According to Bernard Lewis, “the Jews were not just permitted to settle in the Ottoman lands, but were encouraged, assisted and sometimes even compelled.”

-Over the centuries an increasing number of European Jews, escaping persecution in their native countries, settled in the Ottoman Empire.
-In 1537 the Jews expelled from Apulia (Italy) after the city fell under Papal control, and in 1542 those expelled from Bohemia by King Ferdinand found a safe haven in the Ottoman Empire.
+Over the centuries, many European Jews, escaping persecution in their native countries, settled in the Ottoman Empire.
+In 1537, the Jews were expelled from Apulia (Italy) after the city fell under Papal control, and in 1542, those expelled from Bohemia by King Ferdinand found a haven in the Ottoman Empire.
 (H. Graetz, History of the Jews.)
-In March of 1556, Sultan Sulayman “the Magnificent” wrote a letter to Pope Paul IV asking for the immediate release of the Acona Marranos, whom he declared to be Ottoman citizens.
+In March of 1556, Sultan Sulayman, “the Magnificent,” wrote a letter to Pope Paul IV asking for the immediate release of the Acona Marranos, whom he declared Ottoman citizens.
 The Pope had no alternative but to release them, the Ottoman Empire being the “superpower” of that time.

-In his book, More in Common Than You Think, Bridge Between Islam and Christianity, Dr. William Baker elaborates about the fact that Muslims view the Torah and the New Testament as inspired revelations of God and that Islam neither targeted the Jews nor Judaism.
-He said, “It is a fact of history that when the Jews were being persecuted in Europe during the middle ages, they found peace, harmony, and acceptance among the Muslim people of Spain.
-In fact, this was the era of Jewish history that they themselves refer to as “the golden age.”
-In the famous treaties by Rabbi Minken, he described this ear saying
+In his book, More in Common Than You Think, Bridge Between Islam and Christianity, Dr. William Baker elaborates on the fact that Muslims view the Torah and the New Testament as inspired revelations of God and that Islam neither targeted the Jews nor Judaism.
+He said, “It is a fact of history that when the Jews were being persecuted in Europe during the Middle Ages, they found peace, harmony, and acceptance among the Muslim people of Spain.
+This was the era of Jewish history that they refer to as “the golden age.”
+In the famous treatise by Rabbi Minken, he described this ear, saying

-It was Muslim Spain, the only land the Jew knew in nearly a thousand years of the dispersion, which made the genius of physician Moses Maimonides possible.
+It was Muslim Spain, the only land the Jews knew in nearly a thousand years of the dispersion, which made the genius of physician Moses Maimonides possible.

 G – Rabbi Speaking at the First International Islamic Unity Conference

-Perhaps, even in the 20th century, even though there has been a lot of hostility between the Muslims and Jews over Palestine, there are many Jewish people who call for fraternity and “unity with diversity”.
-It was Rabbi Allen Bennett of San Francisco, in the interfaith session, at the Islamic Unity Conference, held in the Westin Bonaventure Hotel, Los Angeles California, August 1996, who admittedly thought that he had received the wrong call to speak at an Islamic conference.
-Yet at the conference, Rabbi Bennett expressed his enjoyment and unique experience with the Muslims’ hospitalities and manners.
+Perhaps, even in the 20th century, even though there has been a lot of hostility between the Muslims and Jews in Palestine, there are many Jewish people who call for fraternity and “unity with diversity.”
+Rabbi Allen Bennett of San Francisco, in the interfaith session at the Islamic Unity Conference, held in the Westin Bonaventure Hotel, Los Angeles, California, in August 1996, admittedly thought he had received the wrong call to speak at an Islamic conference.
+Yet, at the conference, Rabbi Bennett expressed his enjoyment and unique experience with the Muslims’ hospitality and manners.
 After he spoke about some Muslim and Jewish similarities and the possibility of Muslim/Jewish peaceful coexistence, Rabbi Bennett further said:

 It is only here in America that we have this opportunity to hear people share their thoughts and hopes and to bring the religious communities closer together.